ilittlebig/discord-self-bot/README.md

 ## Key Configuration Options
 - **Model**: Specify the OpenAI model (e.g., "gpt-4o-mini").
 - **reply_cooldown**: Minimum time (in seconds) between replies in the same channel.
+- **random_engagement**: Defines how often the bot responds to irrelevant messages randomly.
+- **reply_instantly**: Makes the bot reply to relevant messages immediately when enabled.
 - **queue_cooldown**: Time interval (in seconds) to process the reply queue.
 - **context_message_count**: Number of previous messages to include in AI context (can be set per server).
 - **history_limit**: Max number of messages to store in history for context.